Slotted Waveguide Array Antennas

 - SWAN™ is flexible, as it allows for customizable waveguide dimensions, dielectric filling of the waveguides, many different feeding configurations, beam scanning optimizations, weighted aperture synthesis, etc. The software may be therefore useful in many applications.

 - The software presents a user-friendly and intuitive graphical user interface.

-- Waveguide properties (height, width, wall thickness and metal conductivity) as well as dielectric filling the waveguides (dielectric constant and tangent delta) can be arbitrarily defined.
+- Waveguide properties (geometry, wall thickness and metal conductivity) as well as dielectric filling the waveguides (dielectric constant and tangent delta) can be arbitrarily defined.

 - Internal and external mutual coupling and wedge diffraction effects are rigorously taken into account.